 The Gold GST tax rate is 3% and it is very expensive to buy this commodity.

 Is it compulsory to pay GST?

 GST regime is for the business people whose turnover is exceeding Rs.
-40 Lakhs are the normal taxable person.
-It is compulsory for gst registration online in certain business.
+40 Lakhs are normally taxable persons.
+It is compulsory for GST registration online in a certain business.

 What are the goods that are included in GST?

-- Small cars , Durables like AC and Refrigerators, premium cars, cigarettes and aerated drinks, High-end motorcycles are subjected to 28% GST
+- Small cars, Durables like AC and Refrigerators, premium cars, cigarettes, and aerated drinks, and High-end motorcycles are subjected to 28% GST

 - Hair oil, toothpaste and soaps, capital goods, and industrial intermediaries are levied at 18% GST